saltstack/salt/doc/ref/states/requisites.rst

 -------

 The most basic requisite statement is ``require``.
 The behavior of require is simple.
-Make sure that the dependant state is executed before the depending state, and it the dependant state fails, don't run the depending state.
+Make sure that the dependent state is executed before the depending state, and it the dependent state fails, don't run the depending state.
 So in the above examples the file ``/etc/vimrc`` will only be applied after the vim package is installed and only if the vim package is installed successfully.